levenlabs/thumper/README.md

 Similar to condition, lua can be used to perform virtually any action you might think of.
-Also, as in condition, the `ctx` global variable will be made available with all the result data from the query.
+Also, as in condition, the `ctx` global variable will be made available with all the result data from the search.

 Example: